Who is eligible for the Rochester Promise?

 - Reside in the city of Rochester (or have resided in the city of Rochester during high school, for transfer students).

 - Have graduated from and spent their last two years at a Rochester City School District public or publicly chartered high school within city geographical boundaries.

 - Enroll in a full-time undergraduate program at the College.

 - They or their parent qualifies for any UR employer tuition waiver.

 - Their total household income is more than twice the Monroe County average ($110,544, or twice the $55,272 area average according to the US Census Bureau).

 For more information please contact firstname.lastname@example.org or call (585) 275-3221.

-Like the Rochester Promise scholarship, these scholarships are specifically designed to eliminate barriers to access and encourage Rochester youth to achieve their aspirations for post-secondary achievement.
+Like the Rochester Promise, these other sources of funding are specifically designed to eliminate barriers to access and encourage Rochester youth to achieve their aspirations for post-secondary achievement.
 As you know, the University of Rochester is committed to meeting the full demonstrated need of all admitted students.

 Hillside Work-Scholarship Connection

 $25,000 per year for a former Hillside scholar